php-monsters/laravel-extended-logger/README.md

 composer require php-monsters/laravel-xlog
 ```

-Add this to your app service providers :
+Add this to your app service providers (only for Laravael < 5.5):
 ```php
     PhpMonsters\Log\XLogServiceProvider::class,
 ```